CivicTechFredericton/mealplanner/README.md

 The mealplanner project can be built and run using docker-compose on platforms that support Docker (Linux, MacOS, Windows 10)

 In the main project directory there is a docker-compose.yml file that will build and run three containers: postgres, graphl backend and the frontend application.
 The postgres container uses a standard psotgres image from docker hub, the other two will be built on top of the node:12 container.
-The Dockerfiles in the backend and meal-planner-fredericton-ui directories decribe the builds.
+The Dockerfiles in the backend and meal-planner-fredericton-ui directories describe the builds.

 ### Pre-requisites

 Before composing the application you must ensure that Docker is installed and functioning.
 A quick check is to run `docker version` on the command line to see if you get any output.
-If you get an error, see the Docker set up for your platfrom.
+If you get an error, see the Docker set up for your platform.

  - Ubuntu - this should be as simple as `sudo apt install docker docker-compose docker.io python3-docker python3-dockerpty` .
 To enable Docker access for the current user, run the following command in the terminal: `sudo usermod -a -G docker $USER`.
 It's important to note that after running the command, you need to log out and log back in for the changes to take effect.
  - MacOS [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
  - Windows 10 [Docker Desktop for Windows 10](https://docs.docker.com/docker-for-windows/install/)

-It is recomended to perform the install and "getting started" steps for Docker Desktop before proceeding.
+It is recommended to perform the install and "getting started" steps for Docker Desktop before proceeding.

 ## Important Notice